Darth-Apple/MyBB-Theme-Patcher/readme.txt

-Thank you for downloading MyBB Theme Patcher!

-WARNING: THIS IS PRE-RELEASE!
-PLEASE MAKE A BACKUP OF YOUR FORUM BEFORE USE!!

-This plugin resolves "authorization mismatch errors" that exist in a number of older themes for MyBB.
-Most themes designed for MyBB 1.8.16 or below will require certain fixes in order to function as intended.
-Without these fixes, users will be unable to log onto your forum.
-This plugin applies these patches automatically and performs all necessary template edits (simply upload and activate)!
+This plugin attempts to resolve "authorization mismatch errors" that exist in a number of older themes for MyBB.
+These fixes are necessary if you are unable to log in to your forum after updating to 1.8.16 (or after installing an older theme).
+These patches will be applied automatically upon activation and should resolve these issues on most themes!

-Please keep in mind that this plugin ONLY fixes authorization mismatch errors.
-Older themes may have additional bugs or issues that cannot be fixed by this plugin.
-Likewise, this plugin is not guaranteed to work on every single theme.
-It is simply a best faith effort to patch as many old themes as possible! :)

-Note: This plugin is only necessary for themes shipped for MyBB 1.8.16 and below.
-It will safely skip any themes that have already been updated or that don't need patches.
+Please keep in mind that this plugin cannot patch other theme issues unrelated to login-related problems.
+Any further updates/fixes will need to be made manually.
+However, this provides a best-faith effort to resolve issues that prevent users from logging on to your forum.
+This should resolve most such errors successfully. :)

+*** Note that you DO NOT need to run this plugin on any theme that was developed for a MyBB version of 1.8.16 or newer.
+These themes are already patched.

 --------------------------------------
    INSTALLATION INSTRUCTIONS
 --------------------------------------

-IMPORTANT: Make a backup of your database before running this plugin!
-These patches cannot be reversed.
+IMPORTANT: We recommend making a backup of your forum database (or exporting your theme as a backup) before running this plugin.
+These patches cannot be reversed!

 To install/Patch:

  - Upload the contents of the "Upload" directory to your MyBB forum root directory.
  - Go to ACP -> Plugins and activate "MyBB Theme Patcher"
  - Congratulations!
 All themes have been patched.

- - You may now de-activate the plugin.
-Patches will remain in place.
+You may now deactivate this plugin.

 --------------------------------------
   INSTALLING NEW THEMES
 --------------------------------------

  - Each time this plugin is run, it will fix all existing themes on your MyBB install (as needed).
-If you install a new theme that has not been updated for MyBB 1.8.16 (or newer), you must run the theme patcher again.
-Simply de-activate and re-activate the plugin to patch any newly installed theme.
+However, it cannot patch future themes unless the patch is run again.
+If you install a new theme that has not been updated for MyBB 1.8.16 (or newer), simply deactivate and reactivate this plugin to patch again.

 --------------------------------------
    UNINSTALLATION INSTRUCTIONS
 --------------------------------------

  - You may simply de-activate the plugin once the patches are completed.
-The patches will remain in place even after the plugin has been de-activated.
+The patches will remain in place.

 ----------------------------
  TROUBLESHOOTING:
 ----------------------------

  - If your themes still display "authorization mismatch errors" after running this plugin, you will need to patch your themes manually.
-See this post for more information: https://community.mybb.com/thread-218862.html
+This may occasionally occur on certain highly modified themes if this plugin is unable to make sense of your theme's login-related templates.
+If this occurs, see this post for more information on how to fix your theme! https://community.mybb.com/thread-218862.html

  - Patches will remain in place following routine MyBB updates.
-However, occasionally master templates may be reverted if a specific template was updated on a new release of MyBB.
+However, master templates may occasionally be reverted if a specific template was updated on a new release of MyBB.
 If authorization mismatch errors re-occur, simply de-activate and re-activate this plugin to re-run the script as needed.

 --------------------------------------
    SOME USEFUL INFO
 --------------------------------------

+ - This plugin works by detecting whether the required "{$mybb->post_code}" field exists in four templates: error_nopermission, header_welcomeblock_guest, member_login, and portal_welcome_guesttext.
+If this variable is not found, it automatically adds this field above the form's opening tag in order to patch the templates as necessary.

- - This plugin automatically detects themes that have already been patched (whether by the developer, manually, or by this plugin).
-You may safely run this plugin as many times as needed.
-It will skip over any theme that has already been patched already (even if the theme was patched manually).
+ - This plugin will automatically detect any theme that has already been patched (whether manually or by the developer).
+It will safely skip any theme that does not require patches.
+You may safely run this plugin as many times as needed!

- - This plugin will also leave any newer (MyBB 1.8.17+) themes completely untouched.
-It detects these automatically and does not modify them.

- - This plugin has been developed by us over at http://makestation.net.
-We develop a number of other plugins as well.
-Feel free to check us out!
-We're always happy when users discover our plugins and find them useful on their communities. :)
+ - Kindly translated to German by @tc4me at https://autism4all.at - This plugin includes both German and English language packs, no external language pack is necessary!

 Licence & Copyright:

+ - You may port this plugin to future MyBB releases and redistribute as needed (according to the terms of the GPL v3 license).
+If you distribute a forked or modified version, my only request is that you leave credit and a link back to the original! :)

  /*     This file is part of Theme Patcher